Ray-Way Products

 My dash display shows the bike's milage (40,896) and the tire pressure, front (37) and rear (42).

 Travis from Pie Town, here at Quemado NM getting gas for his truck and filling a large fuel container.
-He used to ride a 250 but traded it in for a 650 - a decision he regrets because the 250 was so much more nimble, he said.
+He used to ride a 250 but traded it for a 650 - a decision he regrets because the 250 was so much more nimble, he said.
 We both hoped that we would see each other again riding in the area sometime soon.

 Getting gas myself, at Quemado.
-This is Fuel Stop #1 at the beginning of my Iron Butt Spaceship ride.
+This is Fuel Stop #1 at the beginning of my Iron Butt "Spaceship" ride.

-Quick stop for photos at the VLA viewing area (Very Large Array - National Radio Astronomy Observatory space telescopes) along highway 60.
+Quick stop for photos at the VLA viewing area (Very Large Array - National Radio Astronomy Observatory telescopes) along highway 60.

 One of the telescope dishes currently sits just across the highway.
 The antenna dish is 25 meters (82 feet) in diameter, and there are 27 these in the array, spread out all across the high valley- called the Plains of San Agustin.